 The dreamiest fabric of all, that is Tulle to me.
-In fabric terms, Tulle is a lightweight, extremely fine, soft flowy machine-made netting fabric.
+In fabric terms, Tulle is a lightweight, very fine, soft flowy machine-made netting fabric.
 It is usually made of nylon, though silk, rayon etc. are also used.
 Tulle has a very delicate, sheer look; it is very smooth and soft; in fact the distinguishing factors of tulle are its fine yarn size and very small hexagonal holes.

-FAQ 1 What are the different types of Tulle?
+What are the different types of Tulle?

 Nylon tulle is the one you will find readily available at cheap prices.

 Polyester tulle is mostly used for crafting purposes as it is slightly stiffer.